bsdphk/Ntimed/README.rst

 there yet.

-But if you are willing to read C-source code to figure out what the printouts mean, if you care about quality time-keeping or quality programming, I would love to hear your feedback, reviews and ideas.
+But if you are willing to read C-source code to figure out what the printouts mean or if you care about quality time-keeping or quality programming, I would love to hear your feedback, reviews, and ideas.

 Where can I read more ?